usnistgov/cdcs-docker/README.md

 For more information about production deployment of a Django project, please check the [Deployment Checklist](https://docs.djangoproject.com/en/2.2/howto/deployment/checklist/#deployment-checklist)

+#### Web Server

+The following web servers are available for the CDCS: Uwsgi and Gunicorn.

+The CDCS image contains a default configurations for each:
+- The default Uwsgi configuration writes in a UNIX socket, that Nginx reads from.
+A socket file is mounted in both containers (`cdcs_socket`).
+- Gunicorn on the other hand, communicates with Nginx via a port (8000).

+You can switch from one web server to the other by setting `WEB_SERVER` in the `.env` file to either `uwsgi` or `gunicorn`.
+The Nginx configuration is a little different depending on the web server, so `SERVER_CONF` needs to be updated accordingly: use `default` (HTTP deployment with Uwsgi) or `https` (HTTPS deployment with Uwsgi) for Uwsgi, and `gunicorn_http` or `gunicorn_https` for Gunicorn.

 ## 2. Deploy the stack